 - Check out my other recipe for Breakfast Casserole with Hashbrowns or this Sausage Potato Breakfast Casserole.

-- Store leftovers in the refrigerator for up to 5 days in an air-tight container.
+Refrigerate: Store leftovers covered in the refrigerator for up to 3 days.

 You can freeze a cooked breakfast casserole for up to 2 months.
 Wrap it tightly in aluminum foil or store it in an airtight container.
 Allow the casserole to thaw overnight in the refrigerator.
 Reheat in the oven or microwave until warmed through.